Dr Subhasish Dey

-Subhasish is working with ESID as a Research Associate on the MGNREGA project in India.
+Subhasish is Senior Teaching Fellow in the Department of Economics at The University of Warwick.
+He is a Research Associate with ESID on the MGNREGA project in India.
 He completed his PhD at the Economics Department of the University of Manchester in January 2016.
 By training he is an empirical development economist.

 Subhasish’s primary research interests are in the field of development economics and applied microeconomics.
 His work largely focuses on social policies and their impact on poverty; and on the political economy of these social policies in the context of India.